talron23/Ansible-Terraform-Python-Project/README.md

 Key management, such as the generation and assignment of SSH keys to EC2 instances, is effortlessly handled within the same Terraform workflow.
 This end-to-end automation eliminates manual intervention, minimizes errors, and significantly accelerates the deployment cycle.

-Using multiple technologies and all within the same terraform workflow - Python, Nginx and Flask, the result is a web application deployed on AWS that delivers daily horoscope reading, all thanks to the power of Terraform with one click of # terraform apply.
+Using multiple technologies and all within the same terraform workflow - Python, Nginx and Flask, the result is a web application deployed on AWS that delivers daily horoscope reading, all thanks to the power of Terraform with the simplicity of a single command: # terraform apply.

 ## Project Components